N9EWO Review :

 Country Of Manufacture : (PRC) China

-The DE1121 receiver might be considered a upgrade to the DE/KA1103 or even to the Degen manufactured eton/Grundig e5/G5 sets.
-Size is similar and as with the eton/Grundigs 5's it uses the rubber feeling paint on the case.
-As the norm goes with this type of arrangement it has more of the possibility of showing wear from use (or wearing off completely) vs. just using a standard painted or better yet non-painted cabinet.
+The DEGEN DE1121 receiver might be considered a upgrade to the DE/KA1103 or even to the Degen manufactured eton/Grundig e5/G5 sets.
+Size is similar and as with the eton/Grundig’s 5's it uses the rubber “feeling” paint on the case.
+As the normal goes with this type of cabinet paint , it will (more like already has because of it's age) become sticky and smell like rotting vinyl beach ball.

-Main display is entirely of a dot matrix affair, so it does not have the contrast of a normal LCD (but useable).
+Main display is entirely of a TINY dot matrix affair, so it does not have the contrast of a normal LCD (but usable).
 It also takes a bit of learning what everything does and the poor owners manual does not help.
-All icons are small, right down to the frequency display, but the good green back lighting helps.
+All icon’s are small, right down to the frequency display, but the good “green” back lighting helps.

-Sub LCD is another story as its even more microscopic , and here there is no back light at all here.
+Sub LCD is another story as it’s even more microscopic, and here there is no back light at all here.
 Frequency display digits use the old un-standard Chinese XX.XXx layout here.
-Other icons on this sub LCD are almost totally unreadable for over 40 eyes unless you some reach for strong reading glasses or a good magnifier.
+Other icons on this sub LCD are almost totally unreadable for over 50 eyes unless you some reach for strong reading glasses or a good magnifier.

 The main receiver uses 3 AA rechargeable ni-mh batteries (supplied), and a single very un-standard 1.2 volt 450mah ni-mh battery marked as the DF6 in the MP3 cube (supplied).
 This will no doubt be a difficult task to find a replacement when a one is needed.
 It does have a removable door for access.
-Good news is that this weird battery does not have to in place for normal operation when docked to the main body (we ran tests on this).
+Good news is that this weird battery does not have to in place for normal operation when docked to the main body (we ran extended testing on this to be sure).

-Note: At the time this report was being written, the owners manual indicated a internal memory versions as 256 MB and 512 MB.
-Only the 256 MB version was only available in March 2007, and it was unknown if the 512 MB version is or was actually in the works (or just vaporware) ?
-Also the internal memory cannot be upgraded or changed.
+Owners manual indicated a internal memory versions as 256 MB and 512 MB.
+Only the 256 MB version was ever available, the 512 MB version turned out to be vapor ware and never happened .
+The internal memory cannot be upgraded or changed.
 There was a sticker inside the MP3 cube player battery lid that had 256M marked on it, as well as on the outside of the box.

-The major excitement of the DE1121 is that it has a built in digital audio recorder that can be used to capture programs directly off the air, and not using it's internal microphone located in the removable MP3 device.
+The major excitement of the DE1121 is that it has a built in digital audio recorder that can be used to capture programs directly off the air, and NOT using it's internal microphone located in the removable MP3 device.
 Even the 3 timers can be set for daily unattended recordings.
-However its not easy to make happen and cannot select the day of the week.
-It uses the popular and standard MP3 format.
+However it’s not easy to make happen and cannot select the day of the week.
+It uses the popular and standard MP3 format (and not some low quality wav file) .

 The playback speeds are more open and anywhere between 32 to 320 kbps goes.
 Maximum recording times with the 256 MB version are a bit over 17 hours at 32 kbps (see below).